 Here are some traditional marketing strategies examples based on the different promotion mix options:

-- Advertising: The advertising audits are done to check the ROI of the traditional offline advertisements.
-While some may think online advertising is easy to track, some people resort to the unethical practices.
+- Advertising: The advertising audits are done to check the ROI of traditional offline advertisements.
+While some may think online advertising is easy to track, some people resort to unethical practices.
 So many people are using ad blockers.

 - Direct Marketing: Always be ready with the e-mail list of people to be communicated or searched for intended customers in Twitter or Facebook to send the product information and sales catalogs, and track the real output.
-But for a different audience, the results would become different and a digital marketer must take a note of this aspect.
+But for a different audience, the results would become different and a digital marketer must take note of this aspect.

 - Personal Selling: For selling expensive articles, such as diamonds, personal laptops, or costly enterprise software, you must meet the customers in person.
 They might not respond to the Pinterest campaign in the same manner.